conan-io/docs/incubating.rst

 .. note::

-   This generator is only intended to generate ``config.cmake`` config files, it will not generate ``Find.cmake`` find modules, it is not planned to add support.
+   This generator is only intended to generate ``config.cmake`` config files, it will not generate ``Find*.cmake`` find modules, and support for it is not planned.
    Use the ``CMakeDeps`` generator for that.